-Our warehousing and distribution solutions are specifically designed to ensure that our customers' products arrive at their destination as quickly, safely and smoothly as possible.
+Our warehousing and distribution solutions are specifically designed to ensure that our customers' products arrive as quickly, safely and smoothly as possible.

 EXW (EX WORKS)